It Takes Time to Build Resilience…

 How much do sessions cost?

-– Interested in taking steps toward prioritizing self-care
+To take meaningful steps toward prioritizing your self-care

 love is love is love is love